 - Light your candle in an area free from drafts.
 Following the Organza Flower Tutorial, lightly wilt the edges by holding the fabric circles near (but not in) the candle flame to approximate this look.

-Assemble the Flowers Clips
+Assemble the Flowers and Add the Clips

 - Starting with a poly circle, stack the wilted circles, alternating the types of fabric.
 By layering the circles just slightly askew, you achieve a more natural, random look.

-- Pin through all the layers of each flower stack, then hand sew through the layers at the exact center.
+- Pin through all the layers of each flower stack, then Hand sew through the layers at the exact center.
 Use a stitch small enough that it will be hidden by your bead.

 - Now you’re ready to sew the flower to the hair clip.
 To start, take a stitch through the back side of the flower’s bottom layer at the center of the circle.
 Then, position the “pincher” side of the clip on the base of the flower stack.

-- Sew the clip to the flower by looping the thread over the hinge and back through the fabric as shown in the photo below.
+- Sew the clip to the flower by looping the Thread over the hinge and back through the fabric as shown in the photo below.
 Sew through just the first few bottom layers of fabric; don’t go all the way through to the top layer where the bead is or you’ll see your stitching.
 Go around either side of the hinge three to four times.
-Knot and trim the thread.
+Knot and Trim the Thread.

 How to Wear Your Flowers